 3. Pupa: When the Monarch caterpillar is ready to form its chrysalis, it curls up into a J-shape and sheds its skin for the 5th time, forming a green chrysalis with small gold flecks.

-4. Butterfly: The chrysalis becomes transparent and within 10-14 days, the butterfly emerges.
-Within just a few hours, the Monarch is ready to fly the 2,800 miles to Mexico for the winter.
+4. Butterfly: Within 10-14 days, the chrysalis becomes transparent and the butterfly emerges.
+Within just a few hours, the Monarch is ready to fly.

 WHAT YOU CAN DO TO HELP

 The most effective way you can help is by planting a pollinator-friendly garden with milkweed for the Monarchs to lay their eggs.
 There are many native plants that are also great for other butterflies, bees, humming birds, and pollinators.

 - Require less water due to their deep roots